Check Out Our Current Specials

 Patients must be careful to use their medical compression garment at all times as prescribed by their doctor.

-Stiffness and discomfort is most pronounced in the first two or three days after surgery, so you should be careful not to stress the chest.
+Stiffness and discomfort are most pronounced in the first two or three days after surgery, so you should be careful not to stress the chest.
 Aside from this, aftercare requirements are simple.
 Dr. Streitmann will advise you on the most important steps to take.

 Although results do tend to be long-lasting, it is not possible to predict whether they will be permanent.
 If there is a major underlying hormonal imbalance or other condition causing breast tissue development, this must be addressed to prevent future growth.